Infection Control Policy

 Our personal greetings will not include shaking hands, fist bumps, elbow bumps, hugging, or physical touching, but may include verbal greetings and non-contact methods of greeting such as waving.
 Where available, self-service kiosks, self-service checkout, and contactless payment methods will be used rather than clerks.

-Payments made or received will be done using a credit card, debit card, or check rather than exchanging cash by hand.
+Payments made or received will be done using a credit card, debit card, bank transfer, or check rather than exchanging cash by hand.

 5.0 Health Screening and Isolation